-Fair Value Hierarchy Febr uary 1, 2020 Februa ry 2, 2019
+Fair Value Hierarchy Fair Value Hierarchy February 1, 2020 February 2, 201

 Assets

-Interest rate swap Level 2 \$ - \$ 8,741
+Interest rate swap Level 2 \$ \$ 8,741

 Liabilities

 Interest rate swap Level 2 \$ 8,106 \$ 333

 We value our derivative financial instruments using a discounted cash flow analysis based on the expected cash flows of each derivative.
 This analysis reflects the contractual terms of the derivatives, including the period to maturity, and uses observable market based inputs including interest rates and implied volatilities.
 Our valuations also consider both our own and the respective counterparty's non-performance risk.
 We have considered unobservable market factors such as the likelihood of default by us and our counterparty, our net exposures, credit enhancements, and remaining maturities in determining a credit valuation adjustment to include as part of the fair value of our derivative financial instruments.
 To date, the credit valuation adjustment did not comprise a material portion of the fair value of the derivative financial instruments.
 Therefore, we consider our derivative financial instruments to fall within Level 2 of the fair value hierarchy.